SEVAS EVENTS

 Plants for Birds and Project Purple Martin

-These wonderful projects offer hands-on opportunities to provide sustainable habitats for our birds, while informing our community about the importance and wonders of urban nature.
-Click these links for more on how you can become involved as volunteers.
+These wonderful projects offer hands-on opportunities to provide sustainable habitats for our birds, while raising awareness and teaching our community about the importance and wonders of urban nature.
+Click these links for more information, and on how you can become involved a volunteer.

 Plants for Birds